 What Is Thyroid Cancer?

 Thyroid cancer is a type of cancer that starts in the thyroid.
 The thyroid is a butterfly-shaped gland in the front of the neck.
-The thyroid and the hormones it makes are important for growth, development, and metabolism.
+The thyroid and the it makes are important for growth, development, and metabolism.

 Thyroid cancer is uncommon in children.
 Most children with thyroid cancer do well with treatment.

 The kinds of thyroid cancer that kids and teens can develop include:

 Papillary (PAH-puh-lair-ee): This is the most common kind of thyroid cancer in children.
 It begins in cells that make thyroid hormones containing iodine.
 This kind of cancer grows very slowly, but can spread to the lymph nodes in the neck and, rarely, other parts of the body.
 Papillary cancer is more common in teen girls than boys.

 Follicular (fuh-LIK-yuh-ler): This cancer also begins in thyroid hormone-producing cells.
 It's less common than papillary cancer, but more likely to spread to other parts of the body.

 Medullary (med-uh-LAIR-ee): This rare cancer begins in cells that make calcitonin, a hormone that helps control calcium in the blood.
 This type of cancer usually runs in families.